gakkgakk/yahoo-finance-warehouse/readme.md

 # Yahoo finance warehouse

 This is a repository for fetching, storing, modeling and analysing financial data from yahoo finance.
-The tools used are postgres for saving data, Airbyte for fetching data, dbt for modeling data and at some point Lightdash for visualizing data.
+The tools used are [postgres](https://github.com/postgres/postgres) for saving data, [Airbyte](https://github.com/airbytehq/airbyte) for fetching data, [dbt](https://github.com/dbt-labs/dbt-core) for modeling data and at some point [Lightdash](https://github.com/lightdash/lightdash) for visualizing data.

-See [Warehouse setup](#warehouse-setup) below for a guide of how to go from no data to visualizing your sweet sweet data in Lightdash.
+See [Warehouse setup](#warehouse-setup) below for a guide of how to set things up.

 The project currently contains